DevBerringer/Portfolio/README.md

 Professionaly portfolio For Black Berringer

-Written in HTML5, CSS, with small amounts of JavaScript and PHP.
+Written in HTML5, CSS, with small amounts of JavaScript.